-Located in T.D and Rowena Everett Center, the Academic Success Center (ASC) offers peer tutoring to aid students in completing class assignments, preparing for examinations and improving their understanding of content covered in a particular course.
+Located in T.D & Rowena Everett Center, the Academic Success Center (ASC) offers peer tutoring to aid students in completing class assignments, preparing for examinations and improving their understanding of content covered in a particular course.
 In addition, computers are available for students' academic use.
 On-line tutoring in a variety of subjects is provided for students through Smarthinking (www.smarthinking.com).
-Students are encouraged to utilize the Center as a resource for improving study strategies and reading techniques.
-The Center also offers assistance with other academic problems.
+Students are encouraged to utilize the center as a resource for improving study strategies and reading techniques.
+The center also offers assistance with other academic problems.
 All services are provided at no extra charge to Lindsey Wilson College students.
+Please contact Maretta Garner, Tutor Coordinator, at 270-384-8037 for further information and assistance.